How to say NO

 Some victims have used lots of different ways to stop the rapist proceeding.

-You could say they can "do what they like to you but it's only fair that I let you know that I have a disease."
+You could say they can "Do what you like to me but it's only fair that I let you know that I have a disease."

 Some have emptied their bowels, or vomited on them